 Paperback + e-Book (ePub and PDF) ?

 hina has become a superpower, exerting significant influence globally.
 This accessible text integrates thematic and regional coverage to provide a panoramic view of China—its physical geography; population, including ethnic diversity; urban development; agriculture and land use; transportation networks; dynamic economic processes; and environmental challenges.
 Cultural and political geography topics are woven throughout the chapters.
 The text also offers in-depth assessments of selected regions, capturing the complexity of this vast and populous country.
-It is richly illustrated with more than 150 maps, tables, figures, and photographs—including 8 pages in full color—which are available as PowerPoint slides at the companion website
+It is richly illustrated with more than 150 maps, tables, figures, and photographs—including 8 pages in full color.

 - Chapter-opening learning objectives.

 - Chapter-opening key concepts and terms.

 - Extensive notes pointing students to relevant online resources.

 - Engaging topic boxes in every chapter.

 “The book provides a full treatment of a very important topic.
 Excellent maps and other illustrations accompany the clearly written text.
 Supplemental features including topic boxes, key terms, and learning objectives, along with further reading suggestions, will be very useful for students.
 Well worth consideration for adoption as a key textbook for courses related to this Asian titan.”—Susan M. Walcott, PhD, Department of Geography, University of North Carolina at Greensboro